 If you are using Group Policy's Logoff script, simply remove the script.
 If you used my tool to enable the user list, you can disable it and restore the defaults using 1-click.

-Thanks to Gaurav Kale which helped me with this research.
+Thanks to my friend, Gaurav Kale who helped me with this research.

 That's it.
 Please share with us if you could tweak this behavior in the comments below.